HTTP-RPC/Kilo/README.md

 * `java.lang.CharSequence`: string
 * `java.util.List`: array
 * `java.util.Map`: object

+Internally, `RequestDispatcherServlet` uses the `JSONEncoder` class to transform method results to JSON.
+This class can also be used by application code to write JSON data to arbitrary output streams.

 `URL` values represent untyped data.
 The binary content of the referenced resource is returned to the caller verbatim.